-The first attempt at using gene therapy to prevent regular aging allegedly happened last month in what could spell the beginning of a new era in do-it-yourself genetic modification.
+The first attempt at using gene therapy to prevent regular aging allegedly took place last month in what could spell the beginning of a new era in do-it-yourself genetic modification.

-Parrish announced in a Reddit AMA that she had gone through the therapy and if successful she plans to roll out a public offering in three to five years despite neither treatment being FDA approved.
-The results of the therapy are yet unknown and she says she feels no different so far but believes it will be months before any changes occur.
+The results of her treatment are yet unknown and Parrish believes it will be months before any changes occur.
 If successful her body, in theory, should begin to de-age.

 In a recent interview Parrish said BioViva is a gene therapy company that targets aging as a disease by focussing on research and procedures that reverse aging such as epigenetic changes, muscle mass changes, cleaning up of DNA damage and misfolded proteins.

 “I am patient zero.
 I will be 45 in January.
 I have aging as a disease” she said on Reddit.

 MIT Technology Review reported the announcement and has attempted to verify the accuracy of Parrish’s claims.
 So far the confirmation has only come from her company.
 The article claims the procedure was filmed so a documentary style video may be released in future.

 Is this the beginning of a new era in health and longevity or another foiled attempt at defeating the inevitable sands of time?
 Through Parrish’s somewhat brave and somewhat irresponsible actions we will find out.
 I wish her well.